ulisesrc/yavol/README.md

 YaVol - GUI for volatility framework and yara
 ================
-This is just another GUI for volatility and yara apps which could make someone's life easier.
+This is just another GUI for [volatility](https://code.google.com/p/volatility/wiki/VolatilityIntroduction) and [yara](http://plusvic.github.io/yara/) which could make someone's life easier.
 It is inteded for Incident responders for quick examination of a memory image.

 ____

-## Start here
-Choose either SourceTree, Atlassian's Git client, or the command line to learn source control using Bitbucket and Git.

 ### Screenshots: